Mattlister/FilmDBMain/README.md

 * I tested the website on multiple browser platforms including Mozilla Firefox, Google Chrome and Safari.
 I used Google Chrome and Mozilla Firefox at different points whilst designing the site due to some caching issues in Chrome at times.

 * As always with my projects, they take me a while to do as I've struggled with the course.
-Workkng on site has been good though and I've learnt a lot.
+Workkng on this site has been good though and I've learnt a lot.
 Testing was done by my family to see if they could navigate around the site and this worked well, especially when my daughters saw there names displayed on screen so they got a personal feeling which is nice.

 * I also asked for the site to be tested through Slack in Peer Review which gave me some great feedback, a few things to work through:
 <details>